-It's hard to think of celebrations, following yesterday's Supreme Court decision, but we must move forward.
-There still is much to celebrate and Harvey is one of those great reasons for celebrations!
-You may assume I'm talking about Harvey Milk, we talked about him a week ago.
-This time it's Harvey Fierstein.
 You might remember him from a classic episode of Cheers, or from his roles in Mrs. Doubtfire, Independence Day, Garbo Talks, or The Year Without a Santa Claus, but for me he will always be Arnold Beckoff from Torch Song Trilogy and Edna Turnblad in Hairspray.

 Fierstein is much more than a fine actor though.
-He is also a wonderful voice actor, occasional columnist, and a playwright, and was one of the first openly gay celebrities in the country and put a face on the lgbtq community.
+He is also a wonderful voice actor, occasional columnist, and a playwright, and was one of the first openly gay celebrities in the country and put a face on the LGBTIQ+ community.

 By being visible, even if it might have held back his career, Harvey Fierstein has made a difference.
 He continues to bring us joy and pride too with every single performance.
+Already the recipient of four Tony Awards, last night Harvey was awarded the Special Tony Award for Lifetime Achievement.
+That made me very happy.

 No comments: